 There's no fixed tipping rate for guided tours or treks in Nepal.
 Nevertheless, tipping is expected—if the service merits it—and it's a nice way to show your appreciation.
 After all, the guides and porters have ushered you and your belongings across mountain passes and have been your only lifeline (and perhaps a source of entertainment) in remote areas.
 Your guide and porters are also the people who will ensure you have a memorable experience.

-It's the million rupee question.
 In theory, you should give what you think the guides and porters deserve, and only if they have provided you with good service.
-In practice, most trekkers don't know how much this is, and are afraid of either giving too little or too much.
+In practice, most trekkers don't know how much to give and are afraid of either giving too little or too much.
 Below, we'll provide some safe guidelines for how much you should top should you be in doubt.